alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ## Prerequisites

-If you haven't already, you'll need download a VPN certificate and configure [VPN access](../../tutorial/deployment_tutorials/how-to-deploy-shm.md#download-a-client-vpn-certificate-for-the-safe-haven-management-network) for the SHM that the SRE you're testing uses and make sure you can connect to the domain controller (DC1) [via Remote Desktop](../../tutorial/deployment_tutorials/how-to-deploy-shm.md#configure-the-first-domain-controller-dc1-via-remote-desktop).
+If you haven't already, you'll need download a VPN certificate and configure [VPN access](../../tutorial/deployment_tutorials/how-to-deploy-shm.md#download-a-client-vpn-certificate-for-the-safe-haven-management-network) for the SHM that the SRE you're testing uses and make sure you can log in to the [domain controller (DC1) via Remote Desktop](../../tutorial/deployment_tutorials/how-to-deploy-shm.md#configure-the-first-domain-controller-dc1-via-remote-desktop), as well as the [network policy server (NPS)](../../tutorial/deployment_tutorials/how-to-deploy-shm.md#log-in-to the-nps-vm-using-microsoft-remote-desktop).

 ## 1. Multifactor Authentication and Password strength